Break the walls - Reach beyond the limits

 Through SCAVI, the Group has initiated several improvements:

 - Recycling maximization

 - Cleanness and green plantation as regards professional and residential areas

 - Regular Environmental Audit at material suppliers

 - Awareness with Oekotex requisites for all material suppliers

 3. A Group that always reaches out beyond

-Strive to have a freer, more independent mindset by being creative, curious and critical.
-Avoid conformity and being stuck in sterile status quo; instead, put yourself at risk.
+Strive to have a freer, more independent mindset by being creative, curious, and critical.
+Avoid conformity and being stuck in the sterile status quo; instead, put yourself at risk.